SAKET-SK/CL-9-LAB/README.md

 2) Assignment 2 :- To develop any distributed application using Message Passing Interface (MPI).
 3) Assignment 3 :- To develop any distributed application with CORBA program using JAVA IDL.
 (IDL CORBA)
 4) Assignment 4 :- To develop Token Ring distributed algorithm for leader election.
 (Election)
-5) Assignment 5 :- To create a simple web service and write any distributed application to consume the web service : Calculator (Calculator App)
+5) Assignment 5 :- To create a simple web service and write any distributed application to consume the web service : Calculator (CalculatorApp)
 6) Assignment 6 :- To develop any distributed application using Messaging System in Publisher-Subscriber paradigm.
+(PublisherSubscriber)
 7) Assignment 7 :- To develop microservices framework based distributed application.
-(Flask Hello World)
+(DCS7)